rebeccanoren/alexanderczigler/src/experience/predictive-movement.md

 Towards the end I also worked on the code behind both the platform and the digital twin and I helped troubleshoot and modify the kubernetes hosting environment.
 The solutions were built using nodejs, elixir, typescript and rxjs.
 Other technologies used: using Open Street Map, Mapbox, Figma, Telegram.

-Read more about the project on (Vinnova)[https://www.vinnova.se/p/predictive-movement/] and check out the (Predictive Movement GitHub)[https://github.com/PredictiveMovement].
+Read more about the project on [Vinnova](https://www.vinnova.se/p/predictive-movement/) and check out the [Predictive Movement GitHub](https://github.com/PredictiveMovement).